danelimjoco/shopper-src/README.md

 # My proposed extensions to Shopper

-To extend the Shopper model, I used the following [Kaggle Dataset](https://www.kaggle.com/c/instacart-market-basket-analysis/data).
-Exploratory data analysis suggests that:
+To extend the Shopper model, I use [this Kaggle Dataset](https://www.kaggle.com/c/instacart-market-basket-analysis/data).
+Exploratory data analysis suggests:
- 1. department popularity, and
+ 1. Department Popularity, and
- 2. aisle popularity
+ 2. Aisle Popularity

  may contribute to the predictive power of Shopper.